Enichan/textplayer/README.md

 <li>In strict mode an error will be thrown if the 'T: <title>' information field is not preceeded by the 'X: <track>' information field.
 <li>In strict mode an error will be thrown if the 'Q: <tempo>' information field is not in the form of 'Q: <noteLength> = <bpm>', for example 'Q: 1/4 = 120'.
 <li>When not in strict mode the tempo field will be parsed as best as possible, where simple numbers are allowed (note length is assumed to be 1/4 or inferred from the meter), and a reverse notation of '<bpm> = <noteLength>' is also allowed.
+<li>The default octave for ABC notated songs is never clearly specified. <i>ABCPlayer</i> uses octave 4 by default.
+This can be changed by setting <i>ABCPlayer.DefaultOctave</i>.
+<li>The default method for propagating accidentals in ABC notation is specified to be <i>AccidentalPropagation.Pitch</i>.
+The <i>ABCPlayer</i> uses <i>AccidentalPropagation.Octave</i> by default however in order to be compatible with Lord of the Rings Online playback.
+This can be changed by setting <i>ABCPlayer.DefaultAccidentalPropagation</i>.
 </ul>